What is Cohousing?

 Tours of Capitol Hill Urban Cohousing (CHUC)

-A general information session and tour of the CHUC is typically available at 10am on the second Saturday of each month.
-Please contact Schemata Workshop at 206.285.1589 or firstname.lastname@example.org for more information.
+A general information session and tour of CHUC is typically available at 10am on the second Saturday of each month.
+To sign up, please visit our ongoing event page here.
+Contact Schemata Workshop at 206.285.1589 or email@example.com for more information.